music-suite/music-suite/docs/src/User-Guide.md

 ### Harmonics

-Use the @[harmonic] function.
+Use the [harmonic][ref-harmonic] function.
 The argument is the harmonic number, with zero being the fundamental, one the first overtone, and so on.
 Use sounding pitch, Music Suite will automatically figure out the correct notation.

 ```haskell+music
 (harmonic 1 $ c|/2)